sdomoszlai13/sdomoszlai13/README.md

 Physicist, Software Developer & Electronics Geek
 ------------------------------------------------

 I've been writing programs, and soldering electronic circuits the past few years constantly.
-Recently, I got into Machine Learning and Data Science - the journey will never end.
+Recently, I got into Machine Learning and Data Science, and an end of the journey is not in sight.

 *   🌍  I'm based in Hungary
 *   🖥️  See my portfolio at [Discovering Machine Learning & Embedded Systems](http://sdomoszlai13.github.io)